 Based in Bloomfield Hills, Michigan, Michigan Defense Law focuses solely on representing those accused of criminal wrongdoing.
 Attorneys Paul Tafelski and David Goukassian have years of experience handling serious criminal defense matters, including crimes charged under federal statutes.

 Anyone in Michigan accused of committing a federal crime should receive top-flight legal representation.
 At Michigan Defense Law, our team of experienced federal defense lawyers has represented clients who have been wrongfully accused and who have made mistakes.
-No matter what the crime charged or the circumstances involved, we commit ourselves to protect our clients’ rights and achieving an outcome that minimizes the impact on their lives and livelihoods.
+No matter what the crime charged or the circumstances involved, we commit ourselves to protecting our clients’ rights and achieving an outcome that minimizes the impact on their lives and livelihoods.

 Generally speaking, Michigan residents are subject to two distinct sets of criminal laws.
 There are the laws set out in Michigan’s statutes, which define a wide range of crimes within Michigan’s borders.
 Those crimes are prosecuted by county prosecuting attorney’s offices in Michigan state courts.
-And then there are federal criminal laws, mostly set forth in Titles 18 and 21 of the United States Code, which applies nationwide and is prosecuted by one of the two U.S. Attorney’s Offices in Michigan in one of the two federal judicial districts in Michigan.
+And then there are federal criminal laws, mostly set forth in Titles 18 and 21 of the United States Code, which applies nationwide and are prosecuted by one of the two U.S. Attorney’s Offices in Michigan in one of the two federal judicial districts in Michigan.

-In Bloomfield Hills, for example, most federal criminal prosecutions originate from the Office of the United States Attorney for the Eastern District of Michigan and are filed in the United States District Court for the Eastern District of Michigan.
+In Bloomfield Hills, for example, most federal criminal prosecutions originate from the Office of the United States Attorney for the Eastern District of Michigan and are filed in the United States District Court for the Eastern District of Michigan

 In order for the federal government to criminalize something, it needs to have a connection to the Constitution.
 Usually, under the “Commerce Clause”, if the crime has an effect on interstate commerce, that would mean that the federal government can criminalize it.